ai-crew/ai-final-project/README.md

 * Saving new dependencies:
 ```
-pip install pipreqs # if not installed
+pip install pipreqs   #if not already installed
 pipreqs --force
 ```
 Note: if pipreqs doesn't work try the following: